-The Journal of Strategic Security looks for analytical, well-reasoned, and carefully researched arguments that expand and improve discourse on important strategic security issues.
-Arguments should be clearly constructed and well-documented.
-The Journal does not accept undocumented opinion pieces or descriptive papers that fail to provide new insights on an issue.
+The JSS looks for analytical, well-reasoned, and carefully researched arguments that expand and improve discourse on important strategic security issues.
+Arguments should be clearly constructed and well documented.
+The JSS does not accept undocumented opinion pieces or descriptive papers that fail to provide new insights on an issue.
 Articles should encourage readers to think about a subject in a new light, provide an assessment of new developments, or add substantive knowledge to the existing literature.

-All papers submitted to JSS should be well-documented with the supporting references appropriately cited in footnotes per The Chicago Manual of Style.
+The JSS expects all authors to submit well-documented manuscripts with the supporting references appropriately cited using endnotes per The Chicago Manual of Style.
 Common formats are available here: http://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-1.html

-JSS readers include researchers, practitioners, and policy-makers in the field of strategic security studies, and authors should be mindful of this diverse audience.
+Readers of the JSS include researchers, practitioners, and policy-makers in the field of strategic security studies, and authors should be mindful of this diverse audience.

 The Journal of Strategic Security looks for articles that include the following elements:

-- Introduction—sshould state the author’s purpose and present a clearly defined thesis statement.
+- Introduction—should state the author’s purpose and present a clearly defined thesis statement.
 The author should present a concise “roadmap” that helps the reader anticipate the structure of the paper.

 - Body—each section of the paper should be relevant to the author’s thesis.
 Every word should count.
 Every paragraph should begin with a central idea followed by properly cited supporting evidence.
 Authors should also remember to include and address counterarguments.
 Use headers and sub-headers to denote new topics and break up the text to improve organization and readability.

-- Conclusion—the conclusion should summarize the main points of the argument as they relate to the central thesis.
+- Conclusion—the conclusion should summarize the main points of the argument as it relates to the central thesis.
+Please do not introduce new ideas in the conclusion.
 The author should suggest courses of action or policy recommendations.
-The Journal of Strategic Security looks for papers that are not just descriptive, but analytic and/or prescriptive—revealing important insights and developing creative strategies for the future.
+The Journal of Strategic Security looks for papers that are not only descriptive, but also analytic and/or prescriptive—revealing important insights and developing creative strategies for the future.

-- Foreign words and phrases should be italicized in each instance.
+- Italicize foreign words and phrases in each instance.

-- Long quotations (more than three lines) should be set off from the surrounding text by additional space above and below; use quotation marks and footnote the reference with a full citation.
+- Long quotations (more than three lines) should be set off from the surrounding text by additional space above and below; use quotation marks and endnote the reference with a full citation.

-- Page numbers should be included at the bottom right of each page in Georgia font 11.5.
+- Include page numbers at the bottom right of each page in Times New Roman 12pt. font.

-Please use English (U.S.) as the default input and proofing language in Word.
+Please use English (U.S.) as the default input and proofing language in Microsoft Word.